 Best Organized Day Trips

-- Napa and Sonoma Wine Country Tour · 2383 reviews
+- Napa and Sonoma Wine Country - Full Day Tour from San Francisco · 2401 reviews

 Half Moon Bay, just 30 miles (50 km) south of San Francisco on the Pacific Coast Highway, makes a great getaway for visitors ready for some peace and quiet.
 It has forests on one side and the Pacific Ocean on the other.
 Its historic downtown is a good place to stroll, with beaches and parks accessible to bikers and horseback riders as well.
 Excellent golfing at two courses is another outdoor option.
 The city hosts a pumpkin festival in October that draws hundreds of thousands of people.
 Visit a roadside stand to buy locally grown produce such as fruit, beans or artichokes.